hzsolt21/hzsolt21.github.io/_drafts/LoginBypass.markdown

 <h3>Time</h3>

 Here is a trickier one.
 Usernames are hopefully hashed these days.
 Hashing should take time.
 So developers can implement some performance improvement ideas like: "what if we only hash the user password when the username is valid.
 You don't need to check password when username is invalid right?"
 Yeah, and NO. You can measure the difference in response times.
 So if the response time is longer than the average, you must have a valid username.
-Now let's look at how to does it with burp suite.
+You can try this with Burp or Owasp Zap.

 --burp tutorial--